 We treat everyone equally regardless of race, gender, ethnicity, nationality, creed, sexual orientation or ability.
 We are committed to working towards creating an inclusive society that provides the same political, social, educational and economic opportunities for all.

 We believe that freedom of conscience is a basic right and integral to the Qur’anic view of humanity (Holy Qur’an 2:256).
-We believe that the independence of government from religious interference and conversely the protection of religious institutions from being politicised, is the only way to achieve the Islamic ideal of freedom from compulsion in matters of faith.
+We believe that the independence of government from religious interference and conversely the protection of religious institutions from being politicized, is the only way to achieve the Islamic ideal of freedom from compulsion in matters of faith.
 Essentially, we believe in the rule of law, implemented in a just, benevolent, equitable and fair manner.

 We support freedom of expression and the freedom to dissent whether that be on political, artistic, social or religious grounds, even if it’s considered to be offensive or blasphemous.
 Nobody should be prosecuted, imprisoned or detained for voicing unpopular views apart from if they incite hate.